Karim Aribi

-Karim Aribi (born 24 June 1994) is an Algerian professional footballer who plays as forward for MC Oran and the Algeria national team.
+Karim Aribi (born 24 June 1994) is an Algerian professional footballer who plays as forward for JS El Biar and the Algeria national team.

 Club career

 Étoile Sahel

 On 2 January 2019, Aribi joined to Étoile Sahel for four seasons, coming from DRB Tadjenanet.
 He made his debut for the team in the Ligue Professionnelle 1 during a win against Club Africain, later Aribi scored his first goal with the club against CS Hammam-Lif in 2–1 victory.
 On 18 April, in the Arab Club Champions Cup final against Al-Hilal, Aribi scored the first goal to lead Étoile Sahel to win the title, which is the first with his club.
 On 11 August, He made his debut in the CAF Champions League and in the same match scored his first goal against Hafia. two week later against the same club scored a super hat-trick.
 After the CAF Champions League ended Karim Aribi won the top scorer title with 11 goals.